GLA - DUB

 • Which airlines offer Wi-Fi service onboard planes from Glasgow Airport to Dublin?

-Only Air France offers inflight Wi-Fi service on the Glasgow Airport to Dublin flight route.
+American Airlines, and Air France offer inflight Wi-Fi service on the Glasgow Airport to Dublin flight route.

 • Which aircraft models fly most regularly from Glasgow Airport to Dublin?